Dither: Which noise distribution to use

 If the signal being dithered is to undergo further processing, then it should be processed with a triangular-type dither that has an amplitude of two quantization steps so that the dither values computed range from, for example, −1 to +1, or 0 to 2.
 This is the lowest power ideal dither, in that it does not introduce noise modulation (which would manifest as a constant noise floor), and eliminates the harmonic distortion from quantization.
 If a colored dither is used instead at these intermediate processing stages, then frequency content may bleed into other frequency ranges that are more noticeable and become distractingly audible.

 If the signal being dithered is to undergo no further processing – if it is being dithered to its final result for distribution – then a colored dither or noise shaping is appropriate.
-This can effectively lower the audible noise level, by putting most of that noise in a frequency range where it is less critical.
+This can effectively lower the audible noise level by putting most of that noise in a frequency range where it is less critical.

 Digital photography and image processing

 An illustration of dithering.
-Red and blue are the only colors used but, as the red and blue squares are made smaller, the patch appears magenta.
+Red and blue are the only colors used, as the red and blue squares are made smaller, the patch appears magenta.